-The Farm Service Agency is USDA’s county office.
-They provide farm loans, crops insurance, and disaster assistance compensation.
+First, a little background.
+The US Department of Agriculture’s farm programs are administered on the local level through county-based Farm Service Agency (FSA) offices.
+The FSA provides and administers farm loans, crop insurance, and disaster assistance compensation.
 You must register your farm with the FSA to be eligible for any of these programs.
-You must also have a farm number to apply for programs that the NRCS – Natural Resource Conservation Service – offers, including EQIP – Environmental Quality Incentive Program.
+You must also have a farm number to apply for programs that the NRCS – Natural Resource Conservation Service – offers, including the Environmental Quality Incentive Program.

 Another benefit is that your farm will be counted in the Agricultural Census.
 Accurate data on the number of farms in your county could translate into more resources to support farms in your area.

 Finally, having a farm number makes you eligible to elect County FSA Board members.
 Board members help determine which programs will be available in your county.